The Causes of Hunger and 10 Foods that Cause You to Feel Hungrier

 Fruit juices appear innocent, though they often are laden in both added and natural sugars.

 But even fresh, cold-pressed juices are of concern.
 While they do offer some nutritional value, the removal of fiber paired with a sugar content can lead to sharp blood sugar fluctuations and lead to hunger pangs not shortly after.

 Satiating Tip: Nosh on a piece of fruit over drinking juice.

 Think smoothies are a healthy alternative to fruit juices?
 Think again.

 Yes, the blended fruits and veggies are nutritious, but smoothies often lack an ample protein source.
 This can lead to quick energy that only plummets and leaves you hungry within the next hour or two.

-Satiating Tip: Blend in milk, Greek yogurt, cottage cheese, peanut butter, chia or flax seeds, and other satiating ingredients.
+Satiating Tip: Blend in milk, Greek yogurt, cottage cheese, peanut butter, chia or flax seeds, and other satiating ingredients like in this chocolate banana protein smoothie.
 Pouring the smoothie into a bowl, adding berries, granola, shredded coconut, pecans, and other favorite toppings, and eating with a spoon can also be more satisfying than drinking on-the-go.

 9. Diet Soda

 In attempt to moderate sugar intake, you opt for a diet soda.
 While the effort deems rational, consuming diet soda artificial sweetener may actually cause you to feel hungrier and even lead to weight gain.

 Though the two are vastly different in chemical structure, artificial sweetener may trick the body into believing sugar is present and release insulin.
 And remember, there is a not-so-sweet connection between insulin and hunger…